When we do not give up praying confidence works miracles!

 11/10/1997 – 3/18/2000

 To be an earthly mother again was beyond my ability to comprehend.
-That and how Nathaniel died was truly devastating for my family.
+That and how Nathaniel died were truly devastating for my family.
 It tested our faith and strength beyond what it had ever been tested before.
 Neither my family nor myself ever blamed God for what happened.
 This was a grace from God because after Nathaniel died and I was finally released from the hospital, I returned to Adoration and daily Mass with my father driving and attending with me.

 March 18, 2000 – March 18, 2019